TainanReis/WebChat/README.md

 Version notes:
     - As you may have guessed, this is not ready for use (V0.2.0).
     - To send a private message: \to user message.
 Where nessage is the user allocation on the usersArray.
+Example:
+        - 1 has connected
+        - This user position on usersArray=0
+        - 2 has connected
+        - This user position on usersArray=1
-I'll implement support to Nicknames, so what we have is only for tests.
+        - user 2 to send a message to user one: \to 0 Message from user 2 to user 1 I'll implement support to Nicknames, so what we have is only for tests/get the structure ready.